kristianmandrup/generator-stenciljs/README.md

 `generator-stenciljs $ npm link`

 That will install your project dependencies and symlink a global module to your local file.

-After npm is done, you'll be able to call `yo stenciljs`
+After npm is done, you'll be able to call `yo stenciljs` and test in a "sandbox" location of your choice, a *quick and dirty* approach).

+You can also write tests in the `__tests__` folder, a more *refined* approach :)

 ## Getting To Know Yeoman